GAN-based Tabular Data Generator for Constructing Synopsis in Approximate Query Processing: Challenges and Solutions: Conclusion

-GANs are characterized by two multilayer perceptron neural networks, the generator, and the discriminator.
-The generator is like a person who tries to make fake money, and the discriminator is like the police who try to distinguish real money from fake money.
-In this game, competition motivates both teams to improve their procedures until the fake money is indistinguishable from the real one \citep{goodfellow2014generative}.\\ The generator neural network draws a random vector $z$ from the latent space with the distribution $p_z(z)$.
+GANs were introduced in computer vision, where they are commonly used to process image data via Convolutional Neural Networks (CNNs).
+However, they are capable of generating tabular data as well.
+The GAN architecture has undergone numerous enhancements in recent years as a result of the improvement in the architecture among the research community over the past few years \cite{wang2021generative}.
+To determine whether or not GAN is an appropriate option for synopsis generation, first we provide a detailed description of the GAN method and its architecture.\\ Generative Adversarial Networks (GANs) are characterized by two neural networks, the generator, which creates data that is intended to mimic the true data distribution, and the discriminator, which evaluates the data, distinguishing between the generator's fake data and real data from the actual distribution \cite{goodfellow2014generative}.
+The generator draws a random vector $z$ from the latent space with the distribution $p_z(z)$.
 The generator $G(z;\theta_g)$ then uses a parameter $\theta_g$ to map $z$ from the latent space to the data space.
 Therefore, $p_g(x)$ the probability density function over the generated data is used by $G(z)$ to generate $x_g$.
 Then, the discriminator neural network $D(x;\theta_d)$ receives randomly either $x_g$ the generated sample or $x_{data}$ the actual sample from the probability density function over the data space $p_{data}(x)$.
 The discriminator neural network $D(x;\theta_d)$ is a binary classification model in which $D(x)$ returns the probability that $x$ is derived from real data.
 Therefore, the output of this function is a single scalar that indicates if the passed sample is real or fake.
 Figure \ref{fig:gan-architecture} depicts the described process and GANs architecture. $\theta_g$ and $\theta_d$ are the weights for the generator and discriminator that are learned through the optimization procedure during training.

 The goal of the discriminator in training is to maximize the probability that a given training example or generated sample has been assigned the proper label, whereas the goal of the generator is to minimize the probability that it has detected real data.
 Therefore, the objective function can be expressed as a minimax value function, $V(G,D)$, which is jointly dependent on the generator and the discriminator, where: